samhermes/alexander/docs/index.md

 <section class="home-docs">
     <h2>Learn how to use Alexander</h2>
-    <p>Alexander was built in two distinct levels, the base level that includes browser consistency styles and standard accessibility features, and a design level, broken out into elements and components.
-Include just the base level in your project and layer on your own design, or include all for a jump start.</p>
+    <p>Alexander was built in two distinct levels, the base level that includes browser consistency styles and standard accessibility features, and an implementation level, broken out into elements and components.
+Include just the base level in your project and or include all for a jump start.</p>
     <ul class="docs-entry">
         <li><a href="{{ site.baseurl }}/base/html">{% include icons/anchor.svg %}Base</a></li>
         <li><a href="{{ site.baseurl }}/elements/blockquote">{% include icons/box.svg %}Elements</a></li>